 Some users report that after updating their Operating System or Chrome browser to a more recent version, they have problems accessing some sites (often internal sites with self-signed certificates) and the browser shows an error of NET::ERR_CERT_INVALID.

 Click the “NET::ERR_CERT_INVALID” text such that the certificate’s base64 PEM data appears.
-Copy/paste that text (up to the first –END CERTIFICATE–) into the box at https://crt.sh/lintcert and the tool will generate a list of errors that lead to this blocking in Chrome.
+Copy/paste that text (up to the first –END CERTIFICATE–) into the box at https://crt.sh/lintcert and the tool will generate a list of errors that can lead to this error in Chrome.

 In most cases, the site will need to generate and install a properly-formatted certificate in order to resolve the error.

 If the certificate was generated incorrectly by a locally-running proxy (e.g. antivirus) or content-filtering device, the interceptor will need to be fixed.

 Finally, Windows does not have a robust self-healing feature for its local Trusted Certificates store, meaning that if an on-disk certificate gets even a single bit flipped, every certificate chain that depends on that certificate will begin to fail.
 The only way to fix this problem is to use CertMgr.msc to delete the corrupted root or intermediate certificate.
 In a default configuration, Windows will subsequently automatically reinstall the correct certificate from WindowsUpdate.

 Which Chrome platforms support ‘click NET::ERR_ tag’ to show the cert PEM blocks.

 I know it works on Windows and Chromebooks.

 How about Linux, Mac, Android, Pixel?

 You can show the certificate info by clicking on the error code in all of the platforms you mentioned.
 (I don’t think it works on iOS.)